Toni500github/oshot/README.md

 3. Try to launch it again
 ### Linux
 - If when you try to run oshot gives linking library errors, then try to use the AppImage release instead.
-- If you are using KDE or Gnome in Wayland and running `oshot` or `grim` doesn't work, then you need to take the screenshot from an external tool and either pipe into stdin or use the `-f /path/to/image` flag
+- If `oshot` doesn't take the screenshot, then you need to take the screenshot from an external tool and either pipe into stdin or use the `-f /path/to/image` flag

 If still errors, please open an [Issue](https://github.com/Toni500github/oshot/issues) and take a screenshot/paste the text of the error appearing in the console when executing oshot
 ## Usage